Residential Mortgage

 Personal Benefits:

-• Privacy: Owning a home typically offers more privacy compared to living in apartments or condos.
+Privacy: Owning a home typically offers more privacy compared to living in rental apartments or condos.

 Terry Kwon – Licensed Mortgage Loan Originator

-We partner with Loan Factory because it is a mortgage brokerage company with over 18 years of history and is one of the top 1-2 mortgage brokerage in the U.S. Loan Factory collaborates with over 199 real estate wholesale lenders to provide each customer with the most competitive and favorable terms.
-Additionally, Loan Factory is licensed in 48 states across the U.S. and has a high reputation, with more than 8,000 five-star Google reviews.
+Loan Factory is a residential mortgage brokerage company with over 18 years of history and ranks among the top 1, 2 mortgage brokerages in the U.S. Loan Factory collaborates with over 199 wholesale mortgage lenders to offer the most competitive and favorable terms to its clients.
+Additionally, Loan Factory holds licenses in 48 states across the U.S. and is a highly recognized company with more than 8,000 positive Google reviews and a perfect 5-star rating.